NVIDIA/NeMo/README.md

 ## 8. Changelog
 <a id="markdown-changelog" name="changelog"></a>

-**NeMo Megatron 22.06.RC2**
+**NeMo Megatron 22.06**
-* Evaluation fix for P-Tuned and Prompt Tuned GPT-3 models
+* Sequence Parallelism and Selective Activation Checkpointing for GPT-3
-* Fix for T5 & mT5 fine-tuning for pipeline parallel size greater than 1

-**NeMo Megatron 22.06.RC1**
-* Relative Position Embedding for T5 - early access
+* Relative Position Embeddings for T5
-  - **Disclaimer:** We have confirmed that the loss curves for the two Relative Position Embeddings implementations (Megatron-LM and NeMo Megatron) are matching based on a partial convergence run.
-However, we observed lower accuracy results for Relative Position Embeddings compared to Absolute Position Embeddings.
-NVIDIA engineers are now conducting additional verification of Relative Position Embeddings.
+* Hyperparameter tool update with Sequence Parallelism and Selective Activation Checkpointing for GPT-3
-* Hyperparameter tool: support for DGX A100 40GB configurations
+* Hyperparameter tool: support for DGX A100 40GB configurations for GPT-3, T5, and mT5
 * P-Tuning and Prompt Tuning for GPT-3 with pipeline parallelism (training only)
-* Operation fusions for higher training throughput
+* Operation fusions for higher training throughput (3-6% speed-up)
+* Default GPT-3 configurations changed to include Sequence Parallelism and Selective Activation Checkpointing: 20B (speed up: nn%), 40B (speed up: nn%), 175B (speed up: nn%)

 **NeMo Megatron 22.05.01**
 * Cloud service providers: support for Microsoft Azure (performance validated up to 36 `Standard_ND96amsr_A100_v4` instances)